• Home

 This chocolate dipped christmas pretzel rods recipe is easy to make!

-This festive and fun Christmas Pretzel Rod Recipe is perfect if you need a quick and easy treat for the holidays.
+This festive and fun Chocolate-Covered Christmas Pretzel Rod Recipe is perfect for a quick, easy holiday treat.
+It also makes a lovely food gift.

 christmas pretzel rod recipe